devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 ## Cluster Preparation

 Before you start you have to install a number of components you'll use during the workshop.
-The first two are `Gitea` for providing Git services in your cluster and **CodeReady Workspaces** as development environment.
-But fear not, both are managed by an [operator](https://cloud.redhat.com/learn/topics/operators).
+The first two are `Gitea` for providing Git services in your cluster and `CodeReady Workspaces` as development environment.
+But fear not, both are managed by Kubernetes [operators](https://cloud.redhat.com/learn/topics/operators) on OpenShift.

 ## Install and Prepare Gitea
 We'll need Git repository services to keep our app and infrastructure source code, so let's just install trusted `Gitea` using an operator:

 {{% notice tip %}}
+[Gitea](https://gitea.io/en-us/) is an OpenSource Git Server similar to GitHub.
+A team at Red Hat was so nice to create an Operator for it.
 This is a good example of how you can integrate an operator into your catalog that is not part of the default [OperatorHub](https://operatorhub.io/) already.
 {{% /notice %}}

-- Log in with the `oc` command to your OpenShift cluster (the easiest way is to use the **Copy login command** link when clicking on your username in the top right of the OCP Web Console).
+- If you don't already have the oc client installed, you can download the matching version for your operating system [here](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/stable/)
+- Log into your OpenShift Webconsole with you cluster admin credentials
+- On the top right click on your username and then **Copy login command** to copy your login token
+- On you local machine open a terminal log in with the `oc` command you copied
 - Now using `oc` add the Gitea Operator to your OpenShift OperatorHub catalog
 ```
 oc apply -f https://raw.githubusercontent.com/redhat-gpte-devopsautomation/gitea-operator/master/catalog_source.yaml